Leezekun/Adv-Instruct-Eval/README.md

 * Evaluation Parameters: Specify the following arguments:
 1. All parameters from the Injection section to indicate the data you intend to evaluate on.
 2. `model`: specify the alias of the model that you intend to evaluate (recorded in the `llm_configs.py` file).

+We also provide the human evaluation protocol and evaluation results in the `./human_evals/`.